-The reconstructed data were disaggregated into a greater number of species or species than corresponding groups data FISHSTAT.
-There was also a considerably lower proportion of overall catch attributed to the aggregate category of 'miscellaneous fish' marine in reconstructed Observations from 1990 onwards however, more reliable as these are based on reconstruction from actual data compared to previous years where assumptions of constant species compositions, similarities in species composition with landings in St. Vincent and estimation of annual catches by interpolation were employed.
+The reconstructed data were disaggregated into a greater number of species or species corresponding groups than data in FISHSTAT.
+There was also a considerably lower proportion of overall catch attributed to the aggregate category of 'miscellaneous reconstructed marine fish' in data.
+Observations from 1990 onwards are. however, more reliable as these are based on reconstruction from actual data compared to previous years where assumptions of constant species compositions, similarities in species composition with landings in St. Vincent and estimation of annual catches by interpolation were employed.
 The estimates of annual catches disaggregated into 44 to 53 species or species groups between 1990 and 2001 is a significant improvement on estimates in FISHSTAT, which are disaggregated into some 19 species groups.
 In addition, reconstructed data for 1995 to 2001 can be further disaggregated into some 235 species or species groups.